elithrar/pinecone-workers-demo/README.md

 Query (and create!) vectors in [Pinecone](https://www.pinecone.io/) from [Cloudflare Workers](https://workers.dev/).

-## Requirements
+## Deploying the Demo

-1. Clone this repository: `git clone ...`
+1. Clone this repository: `git clone https://github.com/elithrar/pinecone-workers-demo.git`
-2. Install the dependencies: `npm install`
+2. Change into the directory (`cd pinecone-workers-demo`) and install the dependencies: `npm install`
 3. Get a Pinecone [API key](https://docs.pinecone.io/docs/security#api-keys)
 4. Set that key as a wrangler secret: `wrangler secret put PINECONE_API_KEY` (follow the prompts)
 5. Deploy the demo app to your Cloudflare account: `wrangler deploy` and note the URL returned - e.g. `https://pinecone-demo.YOUR_SUBDOMAIN.workers.dev`